nmtc-run/nmtc-run.github.io/_includes/series-details.md

 # Details

 **Trail markings:** Follow the hot orange pin flags with “NMTC” on them.
-If you don’t see one in about 0.1 miles, you are off course!
+If you don’t see one after 0.1 miles or so, you are off course!
 Turns are marked with a series of pin flags a few feet apart on the side to which you’ll be turning—for example, a right-hand turn marked with three pin flags on the runner's right hand side.
 For more, see [course marking](/course-marking).

 **Runner safety:** Unlike the [Curnow Marathon](/curnow) and [Voyageur 50](/voyageur), {{ springFall }} Series races have \*zero\* road crossings.
 As always, many of our race courses feature rugged woodland singletrack with roots, rocks, and other potential hazards.
 Watch footing on the bridges; they can be slippery, especially when wet, and some may have boards missing.